chiweic/webdata/README.md

 4. run alembic revision --autogenerate -m "adding events"
 5. and alembic upgrade head (you should see the SQL statement generated from version from alembic folder)
 6. tested under api/docs

+Noted,

+Although you migh be thinking that we can just iterate on alembic (generate, upgrade cycle), but the SQL statement (alter column, table etc.,) only WORK when no existing record/data presented, otherwise you will run into none-NULL value (previous CRUD).
+So, delete all record when you debug a post/create for this to work.